luozhia/incremental-causal-ipw/README.md

 The paper studies the *incremental causal effect* of intervening on the **intensity of time to treatment initiation** — i.e. what happens to an outcome if the hazard of starting treatment is scaled by a factor $\theta$.
-It provides identification **without the positivity assumption**, an inverse-probability- weighted (IPW) estimator that reuses standard survival-analysis software, and root-*n* inference via a multiplier bootstrap.
+It provides identification **without the positivity assumption**, an inverse-probability-weighted (IPW) estimator that reuses standard survival-analysis software, and root-*n* inference via a multiplier bootstrap.

 ## The estimand and estimator